dmmgh/hm07-qa-us/README.md

 This project leverages a variety of technologies and methodologies to achieve its goals:

-Back-End

-- **Node.js**: A JavaScript runtime for building fast and scalable server-side applications. <br>
+- **Node.js**: A JavaScript runtime for building fast and scalable server-side applications
-  Testing
-- **Jest**: A JavaScript testing framework for unit and integration tests. <br>
+- **Jest**: A JavaScript testing framework for unit and integration tests
-  Methodologies
-- **Agile**: An iterative and incremental approach to project management and software development.
+- **Agile**: An iterative and incremental approach to project management and software development

 ## Licence